phonism/notes/AlgorithmQuestions/LeetCode/Invert Binary Tree/README.md

 ```

 ### Solution
-Juet swap the left pointer and right pointer.
+Just swap the left pointer and right pointer.